-Mixed-load palletizing has been especially driven by the need for warehouses to ship to multiple channels, notes Mark Steinkamp, director of solutions development at Intelligrated.
-“You’re seeing the mixed-load pallets being shipped more and more,” he says.
+Mixed load palletizing has been especially driven by the need for warehouses to ship to multiple channels, notes Mark Steinkamp, director of solutions development at Intelligrated.
+“You’re seeing the mixed loads more and more,” he says.

-Systems have to build the pallet according to the right weight and product mix for it to be stable, Steinkamp says.
-A pallet can include Coke, cereal and soup cans, but they must be in the right positions to be a stable load without damaging product.
+The ASRS has to build the pallet to the right weight for it to be stable, Steinkamp says.
+A pallet can include Coke, cereal and soup cans, but they must be in the right positions to be a stable pallet.
 “That’s where robots are going to be most effective,” he says.
 A lot of customers are interested in this as a way to get products delivered faster.
 Pallets can be built according to the stop.

-“The (robotic) shuttle gives you very dense storage in a warehouse,” he notes These shuttles allow more product to be stored in smaller spaces.
-For this system to work, the warehouse needs storage and picking media, sequencing media and sortation media, he says.
+“The (robotic) shuttle gives you very dense storage in a warehouse,” he notes These shuttles allow more to be stored in smaller spaces.
+For this system to work, the warehouse needs storage and picking media, sequencing media and sortation media.

 Steinkamp sees the robotic shuttle becoming more prevalent in the U.S. as the big megastores become distribution centers (DCs) for smaller neighborhood stores.
 “We definitely are seeing a shift in the store format” to smaller stores, he notes.
 In this, the U.S. is following Europe.